Quick answer: These are the Best Hostels in Vienna

 1. Overall Best Hostel in Vienna – Wombats City Hostel Vienna

-Run by travellers, for travellers, the bar keeps the cheap beer flowing, all guests get a free welcome drink, there’s a free walking tour, the affordable all-you-can-eat breakfast is a perfect start to any day, and the shared areas are pretty funky.
-Wi-Fi is free and the clean and secure hostel has self-catering facilities and a terrific location next to the biggest market in Vienna.
+Run by travellers, for travellers, the bar keeps the cheap beer flowing, all guests get a free welcome drink, there’s a free walking tour, the affordable all-you-can-eat breakfast is a perfect start to any day, and the shared areas are pretty sick.
+There’s free wifi and the clean and secure hostel has self-catering facilities and a terrific location in the historic city centre within walking distance of the biggest market in Vienna.